 - CWCB staff will determine if the required documentation has been submitted.
-The application will be accepted once all documentation has been received. - CWCB staff will evaluate the application based on the criteria described in this document and notify the CWCB Board member representing the basin involved. - For the first round of grant awards there will be a two Board meeting process: - o At the September Board meeting, staff will present the applications to the Board, provide an opportunity for public comment, and ask for the Board's feedback. - o At the November Board meeting, CWCB staff will make a recommendation to the Board for full funding, partial funding, or for denial of funding.

-- CWCB staff will notify the applicant of the staff's recommendation and of the date and time when the Board will consider the application.
-While CWCB staff has primary responsibility for presenting the recommendation to the Board, the applicant may need to attend the meeting to address the Board and may offer comments during the opportunity for public comment. - Upon Board approval of the applicant's request, funding will be available after a contract is executed.
+The application will be accepted once all documentation has been received. - CWCB staff will evaluate the application based on the criteria described in this document and notify the CWCB Board member representing the basin involved. - Applications will be posted on the CWCB website 30 days after the application deadline.
+At the November and May Board meetings, staff will present the applications to the Board, provide an opportunity for public comment, and make a recommendation to the Board for full funding, partial funding, or denial of funding. - CWCB staff will notify the applicant of the staff's recommendation and of the date and time when the Board will consider the application.
+While CWCB staff has primary responsibility for presenting the recommendation to the Board, the applicant is welcome to attend the meeting to address the Board and may offer comments during the opportunity for public comment. - Upon Board approval of the applicant's request, funding can only be used on project components that begin after a grant contract is executed by the office of the state controller. - The grant contracting estimate is 45 days from the receipt of the signed grant contract from the grantee.